Frequently Asked Questions

 - There is no application fee.

-- You do, we do not follow up with the faculty you put on your application it is your responsibility to make sure everything is received in the department.
+- You do.
+We do not follow up with the faculty you list on your application. it is your responsibility to make sure everything is received in the department.

 There is no standardized form.
 You can request a letter from your recommenders when you register with Slate, our online application management system.
 They can then upload their recommendation form on the Slate site.
 If they are unable to do this, a letter of recommendation can be sent via email (firstname.lastname@example.org) or by mail.
 Please make note that letters should come from a work or school email address and not from a yahoo or gmail type address.